 Who are radiologists?

 Radiologists are doctors who specialize in interpreting medical imaging results and treating conditions using minimally-invasive procedures guided by imaging.
 If you've undergone an exam or procedure using medical imaging such as MRI, CT, ultrasound, or mammography, then a radiologist has been part of your diagnosis or treatment.
-They help patients by:
+Radiologists help patients by:

-- analyzing medical imaging to find abnormalities
+- Analyzing medical imaging to find abnormalities

-- communicating results to referring physicians, including a summary of findings, possible diagnoses, and recommended next steps
+- Communicating results to referring physicians, including a summary of findings, possible diagnoses, and recommended next steps

 - Treating conditions using minimally-invasive procedures guided by imaging, rather than traditional surgery